ScottishCovidResponse/Contact-Tracing-Model/README.md

 * **to**: the receipient of the interaction
 * **weight**: the relative strength of the interaction, high may be family, low may be shop worker

+N.B.: Note that the example input files 'contact.csv' and 'contacts_homogeneous.csv' represent very sparse networks (comparable to movements in lockdown).

 ## Outputs